Scientific-Computing-Lab/MPI-rical/README.md

 # MPI-rical: Data-Driven MPI Distributed Parallelism Assistance with Transformers
-Automatic source-to-source parallelization of serial code for shared and distributed memory systems is a challenging task in high- performance computing.
-While many attempts were made to trans-late serial code into parallel code for a shared memory environment - usually using OpenMP - none has managed to do so for a distributed memory environment.
-The evolving field of AI-based pro-gramming assistance tools, on the other hand, shows a promising direction that could offer an opportunity for developing a translator for serial code in distributed memory environment.
-In this paper, we propose a novel approach, called MPI-rical, for automated MPI code generation using a transformer-based model trained on approximately 25,000 serial code snippets (in C language) and their corresponding parallelized MPI code out of more than 50,000 code snippets in our corpus (MPICodeCorpus).
-In order to evaluate the performance of the model systematically, we first break down the serial code to MPI-based parallel code translation problem into two sub-problems and develop two research objectives: code completion defined as given a location in the source code, predict the MPI function for that location, and code translation defined as predicting an MPI function as well as its location in the source code.
-We evaluate MPI-rical on MPICodeCorpus dataset and on real-world scientific code benchmarks and compare its performance between the code completion and translation tasks.
-Our experimental results show that while MPI-rical performs better on the code completion task than the code translation task - with an F1-score of 0.95 against
+Automatic source-to-source parallelization of serial code for shared and distributed memory systems is a challenging task in high-performance computing.
+While many attempts were made to translate serial code into parallel code for a shared memory environment --- usually using OpenMP --- none has managed to do so for a distributed memory environment.
+The evolving field of AI-based programming assistance tools, on the other hand, shows a promising direction that could offer an opportunity for developing an assistance tool for writing distributed memory code.
+In this paper, we propose a novel approach, called MPI-rical, for inserting MPI functions using a transformer-based model trained on approximately 25,000 MPI code snippets (in C language) out of more than 50,000 code snippets in our corpus MPICodeCorpus.
+In order to evaluate the performance of the model systematically, we refer to inserting MPI functions into an MPI-based parallel code as a code translation problem: defined as predicting an MPI function as well as its location in a given source code.
+We evaluate MPI-rical on the MPICodeCorpus dataset, on real-world scientific code benchmarks, and even with our own compiled MPI numerical computations codes.
+Our experimental results show that MPI-rical achieves an F1 score on the MPI common functions of 0.89 on the dataset test and a score of 0.68 on the benchmark.
+Implying that there is an understanding of how to use MPI routines.
-0.87 - the latter is better suited for real-world programming assistance, in which the tool suggests the need for an MPI function regardless of prior knowledge.
-Overall, our approach represents a significant step forward in automating the parallelization of serial code for distributed memory systems, which can save valuable time and resources for software developers and researchers.
+Overall, our approach represents a significant step forward in advising MPI code through distributed memory systems writing, which can save valuable time and resources for software developers and researchers.

 ## Desired Objective  ##
 ![](images/objective.PNG)
-The desired objective, exemplified by a Pi calculation code: Advice a programmer who is writing serial code on which MPI functions to call and where to place those to transform the code to a distributed one.
-The MPI functions suggested by MPI-rical are highlighted in red on the right.
-Note that MPI-rical currently does not suggest arguments to MPI functions.
-We plan to explore this feature in future work.
+A data-oriented workflow of the MPI-rical system, exemplified by a distributed Pi calculation code: Given a corpus of MPI codes, a subset of the original dataset is created --- Removed - Locations [R-L] --- in which the MPI functions are replaced by a void and the original locations are not preserved.
+This is also done to the xSBT representations.
+Accordingly, the subset [R-L] is used to train a translation model, SPT-Code, which will eventually predict the desired MPI classification for new samples of codes given in those fashions.
+As such, MPI-rical is useful in easing the writing of MPI codes in IDEs.

 ## MPI-rical Training and Evaluation  ##
 ![](images/model.PNG)
-Overview of the model’s training and evaluation.
-Three dataset subsets are created from MPICodeCorpus.
-Each subset consists of three files constituting one example; MPI C code (label), Serial C code, and its AST.
-Our model, MPI-rical, which has three sub-models, one for each subset, trains and evaluates these examples.
-These models address the two tasks of code completion and code translation.
-MPI-rical’s models were pre-trained from the CodeSearchNet dataset.
+Overview of the model's training and evaluation.
+The dataset is created from MPICodeCorpus while three files constitute one example; MPI C code (label), MPI C code functions excluded, and its X-SBT (linearized AST).
+Our model, MPI-rical, trains and evaluates these examples.
+MPI-rical was pre-trained from the CodeSearchNet dataset.

 # Instructions